SW1992/Local-Weather-App/README.txt

 Uses the HTML 5 Geolocation API & the Open Weather API to get a users position & give them weather data based on that.

-It works in Edge & Firefox, but i've yet to find a work around for Chrome.
+It works in Edge & Firefox.

-Currently, Chrome is blocking the HTML 5 Geolocation API from getting the users location.
+It uses the HTML 5 Geolocation API for getting the users location, which isn't supported in chrome.

-I will update this as i find a solution.

 This is a Free Code Camp Zipline Project. https://www.freecodecamp.com/challenges/show-the-local-weather